tzohar7/Genetic-Architecture-of-Antibody-Fc-Profiles/README.md

 MAGMA v1.10

-Analysis was carried out under either with Windows 10 or MIT's BioMicro Center Linux compuation cluster
+Analysis was carried out either with Windows 10 or MIT's BioMicro Center Linux Computing Cluster

 This repository is administered by Tomer Zohar (tzohar@mit.edu)